-If your vehicle is temporarily out of state and its registration renewal requires a smog certificate you do not necessarily need to drive it to California for a smog inspection.
-Simply complete and submit with your renewal notice an Application for Temporary Smog Exemption (REG 5103)
+If your vehicle is temporarily located out of state and its registration renewal notice indicates a smog certificate is required, you do not necessarily need to drive it to California to obtain a smog inspection.
+When completing your renewal by mail, simply submit along with your renewal notice an Application for Temporary Smog Exemption (REG 5103)

 .
-After your renewal is processed the new registration card and sticker will be mailed to the registration address on file with the DMV.
+After your renewal is processed, the DMV will mail your new registration card and sticker to the mailing address on file.

-This may or may not be convenient for you if you need to have current tags on your vehicle in the state which you are located temporarily.
-Also when completing your vehicle's registration renewal through the state, the smog exemption process takes approximately 30 days between the time you mail in the REG 5103 and the DMV reviews and authorizes it.
-If you choose to take this route, you'll need to have someone at the registration address forward your new registration card and sticker to your out-of-state address once the DMV completes your renewal.
+This may or may not be convenient for you if your vehicle is required to have current tags in the state which you are located temporarily.
+Also when completing your vehicle's registration renewal through the California DMV, the smog exemption process takes approximately 30 days between the time you mail in the REG 5103 and the DMV reviews and authorizes it.
+If you choose to take this route, you may need to have someone at your mailing address forward your new registration to your out-of-state address once the DMV processes your renewal.

-To avoid having to go through this hassle, or say for instance there is no one at the registration address to forward your mail, the better option is to use NeedTags to renew your registration.
-When you use our system and send us the REG 5103 instead of the DMV, we'll process your order and mail your new registration card and sticker to any address in the United States and on the same business day on which we receive your REG 5103.
-We allow you to email us your REG 5103, which speeds up the process tremendously.
+To avoid the hassle of filing your smog exemption by mail, or in the case that you don't have someone available at your mailing address to forward your new registration out of state, the better option is to use NeedTags to renew your vehicle's registration and to allow us to file your smog check exemption online.
+When you order registration renewal through NeedTags and you email us your REG 5103 instead of mailing it to the DMV, we'll process your renewal order without a smog check and mail your new registration card and sticker to your out of state address on the same business day on which we receive your REG 5103.
+We allow you to email us the REG 5103 form, which speeds up the process tremendously.
 This is absolutely the best method to renew your registration without a smog check when your vehicle is located out of state.
-This service is especially beneficial to RV'ers... but really to anyone who is temporarily out of state that needs new stickers fast.
-Smog exemptions are not allowed when a vehicle is temporarily located in Nevada or Mexico.
+This service is especially beneficial to RV'ers, students, and military personnel... but really to anyone who is temporarily out of state and needs new stickers fast.
+Smog exemptions are not allowed when a vehicle is located in Nevada or Mexico.

 Can I receive my registration card and sticker at my new address?